waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 that the agent is playing, in a world that the agent is exploring.
 Might be some position inside of a grid representing the world that they're exploring.
-But the agent is in some sort of state.
+But the agent is in some sort of `state`.
-And in that state, the agent needs to choose to take an action.
+And in that state, the agent needs to choose to take an `action`.
 The agent likely has multiple actions they can choose from, but they pick an action.
 So they take an action in a particular state.
 And as a result of that, the agent will generally get two things in response as we model them.
-The agent gets a new state that they find themselves in.
+The agent gets a `new state` that they find themselves in.
 After being in this state taking one action, they end up in some other state.
-And they're also given some sort of numerical reward-- positive meaning reward, meaning it was a good thing.
+And they're also given some sort of numerical `reward`-- positive meaning reward, meaning it was a good thing.
-Negative generally meaning they did something bad, they received some sort of punishment.
+Negative generally meaning they did something bad, they received some sort of `punishment`.
 And that is all the information the agent has.
 It's told what state it's in.
 It makes some sort of action.
 And based on that, it ends up in another state, and it ends up getting some particular reward.
-And it needs to learn based on that information what actions to begin to take in the future.
+And it needs to `learn` based on that information what actions to begin to take in the future.
 As you can imagine generalizing this to a lot of different situations, this is oftentimes how you train.